Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Introduction

-By formalizing the civil service assignment as a matching problem, our paper connects to the literature in matching and market design, which has a long tradition of applying formal economic theory to study properties of allocation mechanisms used in real-life applications.
-Examples include the entry labor market for medical residents \citep{roth1984evolution}, the military career in the U.S. \citep{sonmez2013bidding,sonmez2013matching}, lawyers to courts in Germany \citep{dimakopoulos2019matching}, school choice \citep{abdulkadirouglu2003school}, and kidney exchange \citep{roth2004kidney}.
+By formalizing the civil service assignment as a matching problem, our paper connects to the literature in matching and market design, which has a long tradition of applying formal economic theory to study properties of allocation mechanisms used in real-life applications \citep{roth1984evolution,sonmez2013bidding,sonmez2013matching,dimakopoulos2019matching,abdulkadirouglu2003school,roth2004kidney}.
 Some of the issues that we identify regarding the way in which the matchings are produced sequentially are indirectly related to, for example, the topic of reserve design. \cite{dur2018reserve} show how the processing order of reserves in school choice design matters and how some processing orders can cause unintended consequences.
 Other papers include \cite{sonmez2021affirmative} on affirmative action policies in Indian civil service, \cite{pathak2020immigration} on H-1B visa allocation rules, and \cite{pathak2020fair} on medical resources allocations.
-In addition, the search for procedures that guarantee minimize unfilled jobs relates to maximum matchings in random environments. \cite{bogomolnaia2004random} look at maximum matchings when randomizing over dichotomous preference. \cite{boczon2018goals} study the UEFA Champions League group drawing method, a problem in which matchings are also determined by drawing lots and where there is a concern about maximality.
+In addition, the search for procedures that guarantee the minimization of unfilled jobs relates to maximum matchings in random environments. \cite{bogomolnaia2004random} look at maximum matchings when randomizing over dichotomous preference. \cite{boczon2018goals} study the UEFA Champions League group drawing method, a problem in which matchings are also determined by drawing lots and where there is a concern about maximality.